 In Figure C.1.10 you will see values applied to each side, and the area near the edges affected are illustrated by the green band around the edge.
 The width of the green band may be adjusted outward or inward by clicking on the Increase or Decrease CEA area buttons, or for individual side adjustments using the buttons in the center of each side.
 When satisfied, click the Apply button, or to disable click on the Turn Off CEA button and Close.
-One may drag this app to an attached secondary display, in which case the settings for that monitor will be shown.
+If attached to a TCxWave- x0x/x1x/x2x, drag the control panel to the TCx Display and modify the CEA from there.